My Baby Won't Sleep Without Being Held: What to Do

 A Note on Routines

 A comforter works best as part of a broader bedtime routine - a predictable sequence of events that signals to your baby that sleep is coming.
-It doesn't need to be complicated: a bath, a feed, a song, the comforter.
-The routine itself becomes a comfort cue, and the comforter anchors it.
+Read more about how comforters support self-soothing in our guide: Baby Comforter for Self-Soothing.
+You might also find our article on how to introduce a comforter to your baby helpful.

 The Two-Pack Rule

 Once your baby has formed an attachment to their comforter, it becomes irreplaceable - which is exactly why having two is so important.
 Rotate both from the start so they develop the same softness, the same scent, the same worn-in quality.
-Then if one is in the wash, or gets left at a grandparent's house, the other is ready and your baby is none the wiser.

 Frequently Asked Questions